EMF house inspection of a healthy home

 Some people are more sensitive to specific types of EMF than others.
 Just because the instruments show low readings doesn’t guarantee that the house is safe for a specific person.
 The instruments may not measure what the person is most sensitive to, or the person may be more sensitive than a low-cost instrument.
 This happens regularly.

 We have provided detailed instructions on how to measure a house in a separate article.
-The link is in the Resource section at the end of this article.
+The link is at the end of this article.

 Test the house by sleeping in it